zhiyong-ft/mbed-os/connectivity/drivers/emac/CompositeEMAC.md

 *Actually, interrupts cannot deallocate memory in Mbed, so the Tx interrupt handler actually signals the MAC thread to wake up and process the completed descriptor.

 ##### Final State
 Eventually, after a couple hundred microseconds, the second packet will be transmitted, and its descriptors will also be reclaimed.
-The Tx descriptor ring is now empty, except that the descriptor pointers are now both pointing to Desc 3.
+The Tx descriptor ring is now empty, and matches the initial state except that the descriptor pointers are now both pointing to Desc 3.

 ![DMA ring after packet 1 deallocated](doc/tx-ring-step-5.svg)